 With a healed heart, I was able to see the changes that God brought to my husband and our marriage.
 His resurrection power was made manifest most evidently in the healing of my marriage at a supernatural speed.
 He sent circumstances our way that bound my husband and I as one anew.
 As we cared for a sick pet that we both loved, our communication lines were restored.
 God allowed us to rediscover our love for one another in a three-week exploration of a foreign land that He seems to be leading us to, a trip which we managed to pull off despite limited funds.
-When my husband suffered an injury, we learned to care for and rely on one another anew.
+Even when my husband underwent a shockwave procedure then suffered an injury, we learned to care for and rely on one another anew.
 As he was in between jobs and I was able to work from home most of the time, we were also able to spend more time getting to know each other all over again

 As each of our hearts and our relationship received more healing, we both experienced God’s supernatural ability to infuse love, trust and grace back into a marriage.
 Not that we were able to hold on to God’s promise perfectly; but God held on to us and held us together when our capacity to do so was drained.
 His love bound us together, when our human hearts failed.
 Indeed, God alone can resurrect a marriage from a dying state and make it thrive.
 God also gave me new lens to see my husband.
 With absolute certainty, I can now declare that he is the one God ordained for me, by no mistake.
 Every morning waking up in my husband’s embrace is a blessing and a reminder of God’s faithful grace.
 And while he may be a work in progress (as I am too), he is God’s work in progress, not mine.
 It is a joy to witness him brought from glory to glory by God’s mighty hand.